buturak/buturak.github.io/README.md

 ## Publications

-- [Choice overload and asymmetric regret](https://goo.gl/3yW8kX). (with Özgür Evren.)
-Forthcoming in _Theoretical Economics_.
+- [Choice overload and asymmetric regret](https://econtheory.org/ojs/index.php/te/article/viewFile/20171029/18835/554). (with Özgür Evren.)
+Published in _Theoretical Economics_, 12(3), 2017.

 - [Persistence of cooperation in the absence of formal sanctions: an experimental investigation](https://goo.gl/ZqqCdp). (with Carl F. Fey, Mesut Karakaş, and Emre Yıldız.)
-Published in the _Academy of Management Proceedings_, Vol. 1, No. 1.
+Published in _Academy of Management Proceedings_, 1(1), 2012.

 ## Working papers